dubformer/awesome-speech-tokenizers/README.md

 # Introduction

-This guide provides a short overview of modern (and a few classic) speech tokenizers.
+This handbook provides a short overview of modern (and a few classic) speech tokenizers.
 We focus on tokenizers for downstream TTS models—not general audio or music tokenization.
 The guide divides modern tokenizers into three categories: acoustic (low-level waveform information), semantic (pseudo-phonetic), and linguistic (high-level text information used as a training signal).
 Start by reviewing the diagram and table below, then explore the detailed description of each tokenizer group.

 ## Overview